 How to get to Eze

-Situated between Nice and Monaco, the village of Èze is easily accessible although traffic during the months of July and August and weekends is usually extremely busy.
+Situated between Nice and Monaco, the village of Èze is easily accessible, although traffic during July and August and weekends are usually extremely heavy.

 From Nice (11 km) or Monaco (7 km), the hilltop village of Èze is accessible by the Moyenne Corniche road (D6007).
 The nearest motorway exit on the A8 is number 57 (La Turbie).

 There is a train station at Èze-Bord-de-Mer on the Nice-Menton TER line.
 A bus connects to the hilltop village.

 Nice, France’s third airport after Paris CDG and Orly, is only 18 km from Èze.

 (f) for féminin, (m) for masculin, (adj) for adjective and (v) for verbs